AdobeDocs/experience-manager-learn.en/help/cloud-service/migration/moving-to-aem-as-a-cloud-service/content-migration/faq.md

     + Verify whether it's acceptable to migrate all the assets as part of one migration set and then bring sites that are using them in phases
 +   In the current state, the author ingestion process makes the author instance unavailable for content authoring even though publish tier can still serve the content
     + This means until the ingestion completes into author, content-authoring activities are frozen
++   Users are no longer migrated, though groups are

 Please review the Top up extraction and ingestion process as documented before planning the migrations.

-### Q: Are my websites going to be available for end users even though ingestion happening into either AEMaaCS author or publish instances?
+### Q: Are my websites going to be available for end users even though ingestion is happening into either AEMaaCS author or publish instances?

 Yes.
 End-user traffic is not interrupted by content migration activity.
 However, the author ingestion freezes content authoring until it completes.